Sheila García

-Sheila García Gómez (born 15 March 1997) is a Spanish professional footballer who plays as a right back for Liga F club Real Madrid and the Spain women's national team.
+Sheila García Gómez (born 15 March 1997) is a Spanish professional footballer who plays as a right back for Serie A club Inter Milan and the Spain national team.

 Club career

 Sheila began playing club football with Dinamo Guadalajara, and was awarded the 2015 Golden Ball as the best player from Castilla-La Mancha in the Spanish national league.
-Sheila moved to Liga F side Rayo Vallecano Femenino where she was the club's most important player during the 2018–19 season.
+Sheila moved to Liga F side Rayo Vallecano where she was the club's most important player during the 2018–19 season.

 On 9 July 2024, she signed for Real Madrid.
+She made 36 appearances and scored one goal in all competitions for Real Madrid during her debut season.

+On 12 July 2026 she signed a three-year contract with Serie A club Inter Milan until 30 June 2029.

 International career

-Sheila missed participating in the 2023 FIFA Women's World Cup finals with Spain through injury.
+Sheila missed participating in the 2023 FIFA World Cup finals with Spain through injury.